Cisco

 Key Features

-- Terminal mouth where the lower jaw often projects slightly beyond the upper
+- Terminal mouth where the lower jaw often projects slightly forward

 - Deeply forked tail fin